 “I can’t believe they’re not here!
-I see them on this hike every time!”
+I see mountain goats on this hike every time!”

 This was two years ago.
 My guide’s disbelief did not make me feel any better.
 We were hiking the Hidden Lake Trail in Glacier National Park, and I was on the hunt for mountain goats.
 Goats were the last major mammal I had never seen in the wild, and since this trail is one of the best places in America to see them, I was super excited.

 The sights on the hike were stunning.
 Majestic, snow-dusted peaks rose on three sides.
 Wildflowers dotted the open meadows.
 It was one of the most beautiful treks I had ever taken.
-But mountain goats were nowhere to be found.
+But the Glacier National Park mountain goats were nowhere to be found.